Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/08/informationen-zu-oeffnungszeiten-und-angeboten-der-eth-bibliothek-ab-dem-31-august-2020.md

 ## Staffnet

 There are many events scheduled for the autumn, but some will be conducted online for safety reasons.
 Please read the notes and details in the events calendar .

-You can also continue to make use of our digital resources and contact options .
-Please do not visit the library if you belong to an at-risk group or are feeling unwell.

 Any questions?
 The ETH Library will be happy to help.